apexlang/apex/README.md

 ## Development

-To run the development version of apex, use the `apex` script in the root of this repository, e.g.
+To run the development version of the `apex` CLI, use the `apex` script in the root of this repository, e.g.

 ```sh
 ./apex help